Research Policy

 3. Principles

-3.1 Research must conform to the guidelines in the CIT Research Handbook.
+3.1 Research must conform to the guidelines in The CIT Research and Ethics Handbook.

-3.2 Research proposals with more than a low risk require approval by the CIT Research Ethics Committee.
+3.2 Research proposals with more than a low risk require CIT Research Ethics Committee approval.

-3.5 Colleges may conduct surveys as the basis for continuous improvement such as subject evaluations or to address a specific client group or need.
-These surveys must be run at times that do not clash with CIT wide surveys.
+3.5 Colleges may conduct surveys as part of their continuous improvement activities, including subject evaluations or addressing specific client groups or needs, however, these surveys must be timed not to clash with CIT-wide surveys.

-3.7 Findings from research, evaluation studies and surveys will be formally recorded and reported to relevant stakeholders.
+3.7 Findings from any research activity, including evaluation studies and surveys, must be formally recorded and reported to relevant stakeholders.

 4. Documentation